KillerFarmer/BYBY/documentation/signin.md

 ### Register account
 **As** an unregistered user **I want to** provide and email and password **so that** my account is secure.
 ## Important Files
+* resend.js
+* sign-up.js
+* verify.js
+* login.js
+* config.js

+Most of this are pretty self-explanatory, the first 4 containing essential functions that serve to communicate AWS' services with our API.
+Config.js handles credentials and tells AWS which user pool to use, on which servers are te files located, and which API to communicate with.
 ## Flow